-Offenses judged by the Associate Dean for Medical Student Academic Advising & Advancement to be less serious will be reported through a Professionalism Feedback Report (PFR).
-The purpose of this form is to encourage student feedback on professionalism and to document feedback delivered to the student by the Faculty Dean, Course, or Clerkship Director.
+Offenses to be less serious will be reported through a Professionalism Feedback Report (PFR).
+The purpose of this form is to encourage student feedback on professionalism and to document feedback delivered to the student by the individual submitting the report.
 In general, PFRs will not be part of the student's permanent academic record and will be destroyed upon graduation.
-Should the student's behavior trigger more than 5 PFR submissions, the Associate Dean for Medical Student Academic Advising & Advancement will present the case to the Committee on Academic Promotion (CAP).
-The CAP will determine whether such behavior should be documented in the student's Medical Student Performance Evaluation (MSPE/Dean's Letter) and permanent record.
+Should the student's behavior trigger more than 5 total PFR submissions, the Associate Dean for Medical Student Academic Advising & Advancement will present the case to the Committee on Academic Promotion (CAP).
+The CAP will determine whether such behavior should be documented in the student's Medical Student Performance Evaluation (MSPE) and permanent record.